mozilla/hackweek-avatar-maker/README.md

 - A script takes screenshots of the pieces that are contained in the `assets/models` directory and uses these to indicate the different pieces that can be selected from.

 - When you've finished customizing your avatar, the meshes are combined and the correct components to have animations in Hubs are added to the avatar .glb file that is saved.

+More information can be found in the [customization guide](./CUSTOMIZING.md).

 ## FAQ